aaastudy100/TemperatureAnalysis/README.md

 # TemperatureAnalysis
-This tool generates the data analysis report for the past 30 years (from Jan.
-1994 to Oct.
-2024)
+This tool generates the data analysis report for the past 30 years